MinaProtocol/mina/src/app/snapp_test_transaction/README.md

 $mina-snapp-test-transaction create-snapp-account --fee-payer-key my-fee-payer --nonce 0 --receiver-amount 2 --snapp-account-key my-snapp-key
 ```

-generates the following graphql object- a snapp transaction as input to the sendSnapp mutation.
+generates the following graphQL object- a snapp transaction as input to the `sendSnapp` mutation.
 A snapp transaction is basically a list of parties where each [party](https://o1-labs.github.io/snapps-txns-reference-impl/target/doc/snapps_txn_reference_impl/party/index.html) is an update performed on an account.

 The snapp transaction here has three parties-